walkerab/discovery-awa/nested-arrays/index.md

 ```

 <div class="alert alert-warning">
-	Notice how there is no space between the first `<?php ... ?>` and `<!DOCTYPE html>`?
+	Notice how there is no space between the first `&lt;?php ... ?&gt;` and `&lt;!DOCTYPE html&gt;`?
 This important to do for supporting older versions of IE. It prevents the browser from going into "quirks mode".
 </div>

 ## Media Objects

 For this portion we will be using [the Bootstrap media object](http://getbootstrap.com/components/#media) and [Lorem Pixel](http://lorempixel.com/).

-We will begin be creating our own data to be used and then switch to using generated data.
+We will begin by creating our own data to be used and then switch to using generated data.

+Every [media object](http://getbootstrap.com/components/#media) has three distinct pieces of data:

+- the image url
+- a heading
+- a message body (or excerpt)

 Now generate another data set as such: